visier/connector-python/README.md

     print(f"Retrieved export metadata: {export_metadata_response.json()}")
 ```

-### Get data file from export
+### Download a File From A Data Version Export
-Once you have completed a DV export job, you should use the returned export ID to retrieve metadata about the different tables
+After the DV export job completes, you can use the returned export ID to retrieve information about the tables
-in the data version as well as files for those tables.
+in the data version and data files for the tables.
+Then, use the file ID to download a specific table from the data version export.
+The file contains DV records for
+a particular table's columns; for example, the columns in the Employee table.
-#### Decompress file during download
+#### Decompress File During Download
 ```python
     with dv_export_client.get_export_file(export_id, file_id) as r:
         with open(full_file_path, 'wb') as f: